Jad Abou Ali ’26

 Chemical Engineering, Concentration in Energy

-Direct Supervisor: Katelyn Ripley, Graduate Student, Department of Chemical Engineering
+Direct Supervisor: Katelyn Ripley, Graduate Student, Chemical Engineering

 Sponsor: Friends of MITEI UROP